miho030/Fox2AV-CLI/README.md

 ### 5. FoxVc Ver 1.3.2 >> New update files will be uploaded on 2017-10-.
 **&& This version supports "Admin management UI". &&**
 **1. Ui will be updated for administrator.**
      >> Admin Permission must be needed.
+        >> New Function(Admin permission request is updated)
+        >> The Execute Windows Permission Request window will appear on the screen.

 ### 6. FoxVc Ver 1.3.3 >> New update files will be uploaded on 2017-10-.
 **&& This version supports "Html page for checking and management malware's md5_hash, size, directory_path." &&**
 **1. New function will be supported.**
+    >>This function is focusing on malware analysis for System manager
       >>Html page for checking and management malwares md5_hash, size, directory_path.
-     >>This function is focusing on malware analysis.
       >>Page will be made html, you can check  malwares name, md5_hash, installed_malware_directory_path, link for connect to https://www.virustotal.com/